Models of Contaminant Migration:

 • Suddenly, let's say at t = 0, the composition of the aqueous solution entering the column, the feed, switches from c+ to c- = {Na+, Mg++} = {0, 25} mmol/L.

-Fig. 1: Concentration waves result from a sudden concentration jump at the entrance of a column filled with a porous medium, i.e. the column entrance is the origin of 2 waves (the waves are "centered" about x = 0). y-axis: concentration (units mmol per liter) measured at column inlet x = 0 (left side of figure) and column exit x = XL (right side of figure) as a function of time t.
+Fig. 4: Concentration waves result from a sudden concentration jump at the entrance of a column filled with a porous medium.
+In other words: the column entrance is the origin of 2 waves, the waves being "centered" about x = 0.
+There is very little competition between Na and Mg for adsorption sites, thus in concentration space the waves are almost parallel to the coordinate axes. y-axis: concentration (units mmol per liter) measured at column inlet x = 0 and exit x = XL as a function of time t.
 The abszissa expresses time t as multiples of TL, the time necessary for pure (ion free) water to travel from the column entrance to the column exit.

 The concentration of adsorption sites on the porous medium covered with (more loosely bound) background ions is larger than the concentration of adsorbed Na and Mg ions, thus there are plenty of adsorption sites available for Na and Mg.
 Therefore the influence of the Na concentration drop at time t = 3 TL and the one of the Mg concentration rise at time t = 6 TL is not visible.